Did you know that the New York area used to be a major source of the worldwide trade in oysters?

-The Festival starts in a matter of days, beginning at 6 pm on Friday until 11 pm, and continuing throughout the weekend until 8 pm on Sunday night.
+The Festival is always held mid-September.
+It begins at 6 pm on Friday until 11 pm, and continuing throughout the weekend until 8 pm on Sunday night.
 This year, the 2022 Norwalk Oyster Festival happens the weekend of September 10, 2022.

 Besides the Paul Bunyan lumberjack show, oyster slurping contest, and the Arts and Crafts Pavilion, this year will feature many new shows, including Nerveless Nocks Thrill Show, a motorcycle daredevil group, and a circus tent from Center Ring Productions for the kids.
 You can get the full line-up at the Festival here.